-ACADEMIC INTEGRITY The Oikos University community of teachers and scholars affirms that the biblical principles of truth and honesty are absolutely essential.
+The Oikos University community of teachers and scholars affirms that the biblical principles of truth and honesty are absolutely essential.
 Indeed, the Bible contains numerous admonitions against false witness, dishonesty and cheating.
 Upholding the standard of academic integrity with its reliance on honesty is a responsibility of both faculty and students.
-Conduct that violates academic integrity includes: Dishonesty.
+Conduct that violates academic integrity includes:

+- 1. Dishonesty.
 This is lack of integrity exhibited through lying, cheating, defrauding or deceiving.
-Examples of dishonesty include: copying from the examination paper of another, allowing one's own examination paper to be copied, reading without the instructor's consent a copy of the examination prior to the date it is given, giving or receiving unauthorized aids; submitting the same work product in more than one course without the express permission of the instructor(s); or disclosing or accepting information if one takes a test at a different time than other students in the same course.
+Examples of dishonesty include: copying from the examination paper of another, allowing one's own examination paper to be copied, reading without the instructor's consent a copy of the examination prior to the date it is given, giving or receiving unauthorized aid on a take-home examination; use of unauthorized aids; submitting the same work product in more than one course without the express permission of the instructor(s); or disclosing or accepting information if one takes a test at a different time than other students in the same course. - 2.
 Plagiarism.
 This is stealing or using the ideas or writings of another as one's own.
 It involves failure to acknowledge material copied from others or failure to acknowledge one's indebtedness to another for the gist of important thoughts in a formal statement, written or oral.

 Charges of violating academic integrity shall be handled according to established student discipline procedures published in the Catalog and the Student Handbook.

 ACADEMIC PROBATION AND DISMISSAL Students who do not maintain adequate progress toward graduation may be placed on academic probation, academic alert, or dismissed, in accordance with the policies stated in the Academic Catalog.
-Advising The Registrar's Office assigns an advisor to students to help them plan degree programs and to give career and personal guidance during their undergraduate program.
-It is the students' responsibility to meet the requirements of the degree as established by the faculty, administration, Board of Directors, and as defined in the student's approved degree program.
-Advisors assist students during the registration process and throughout the year.
-Advising students shall be regarded as a central and integral part of the instructional responsibility of faculty members.
-To the degree possible, advisors shall be matched with the areas of the student's specific interests.